Terms Of Business

-There are a number of ways in which your legal costs might be met: they might be privately funded, or publicly funded (formerly known as legal aid), or funded (for some civil litigation cases) under a conditional fee agreement or contingency fee agreement.
+There are a number of ways in which your legal costs might be met: they might be privately funded, or publicly funded (formerly known as legal aid), or in some cases funding is via a third party such as a Local Authority.
 Sometimes during the course of a matter the funding of costs may switch from one basis to another.
 Attached to the accompanying letter are one or more information sheets explaining the funding arrangement(s) which might be relevant to your matter.

 We may submit our bills to you by e-mail where you have supplied an email address.